Successive Point-of-Interest Recommendation with Local Differential Privacy: Proposed Method

-Ultimately, our main idea is that the next POI will share the same latent factor between user-POI and POI-POI relationships based on the transfer learning approach.
-In Figure \ref{fig2}, we first illustrate the graphical model of transfer learning in SPIREL.
-Here, the POI latent matrix $V$ is shared and used to connect both the user-POI matrix $P$ and POI-POI matrix $Q$ in matrix factorization.
-In this way, the transition patterns and visiting counts are integrated in the learning process.
-Accordingly, our objective function should be slightly changed compared to Equation \ref{eq1} to learn $P$ and $Q$ simultaneously.
-We describe our new objective function in Equation \ref{eq5}.
+Figure \ref{fig2} graphically illustrates the transfer learning approach in SPIREL.
+Here, the user-POI matrix $P$ represents the POI preference of users based on the visit counts, and the POI-POI matrix $Q$ is learned from the collected POI transition patterns.
+Then, the POI latent matrix $V$ is shared and used to connect both the user-POI matrix $P$ and POI-POI matrix $Q$.
+Thus, the visit counts and the transition patterns are integrated into the learning process of MF.
+Ultimately, our primary idea is that the knowledge learned from the transition patterns (matrix $Q$) can help increase the next POI recommendation accuracy in the target domain (matrix $P$).
+Accordingly, the objective function of SPIREL should be revised to learn $P$ and $Q$ simultaneously compared to Equation \ref{eq1}.
+We describe our novel objective function as follows.

-The challenge is that directly using the visiting counts and the transition patterns to optimize Equation \ref{eq5} can result in privacy breaches.
-The earlier work in \cite{b20} showed that only four successive location points are enough to identify the individuals uniquely.
-Thus, we propose two locally private methods to optimize Equation \ref{eq5}: (1) transition pattern perturbation and (2) gradient perturbation.